zigsphere/odot-cameras/README.md

 A list of the data that can be retreived is listed [here](https://tripcheck.com/Pages/API); however, currently the [CCTV inventory](https://apiportal.odot.state.or.us/api-details#api=tripcheck-api-v1-0;rev=1&operation=Cls_GetClsInventory) and [incidents](https://apiportal.odot.state.or.us/api-details#api=tripcheck-api-v1-0;rev=1&operation=Inc_GetIncidentsFilter) API are the only two used in this application.

 ### Planned Features
- - Better web frontend
+- [ ] Better web frontend
- - Multi-page site for other cities with more information
+- [ ] Mult-page site for other cities with more information
- - Better error handling
+- [ ] Better error handling
- - Use Redis for cache management (Currently using python dictionaries aka SimpleCache)
+- [x] Use Redis for cache management (Currently using python dictionaries aka SimpleCache)

 ![road](https://github.com/zigsphere/odot-cameras/blob/main/static/road.png?raw=true)